YasserSalem1/rewindcoach/Documentation/testing.md

 - Use **public summoner names** for more consistent test results (e.g., known players).
 - If the rate limit is reached, the app will automatically retry; refreshing after ~30–60 seconds helps.
 - Optimized for **Chrome** and **Edge** on desktop.
-- When Generating Chronocile - Season Rewind, USING other functionalities of the webapp may cause it to crash.
+- <span style="color:#f87171;font-weight:600;">When Generating Chronocile - Season Rewind, USING other functionalities of the webapp may cause it to crash.</span>

 ---